akhilaramareddy/akhilaramareddy/README.md

 ### 🚀 About Me

 🎓 Master's in Information Systems @ University of Texas at Arlington
-💼 Former Data Integration Engineer, worked on large-scale e-commerce and logistics data pipelines
+💼 Former Data Integration Engineer @ Accenture, worked on large-scale e-commerce and logistics data pipelines
 🛠️ Designed ETL workflows and built dashboards to support real-time reporting, inventory optimization, and business decisions
 📊 Passionate about turning messy data into clear, actionable insights that drive smarter decisions
 📉 Skilled in analyzing trends, identifying KPIs, and uncovering insights using SQL, Python, and visualization tools like Power BI